Combat Intelligence Collection Corps (Israel)

-The Israeli Combat Intelligence Collection Corps (previously known as Field Intelligence Corps) is the newest of the Israel Defense Forces GOC Army Headquarters' five corps, created in April 2000 and tasked with gathering military intelligence in combat areas to support air and ground combat units to be more effective in their operations.
+The Combat Intelligence Collection Corps (מערך האיסוף הקרבי; previously known as Field Intelligence Corps) is the newest of the Israel Defense Forces GOC Army Headquarters' five corps, created in April 2000 and tasked with gathering military intelligence in combat areas to support air and ground combat units to be more effective in their operations.
 It is responsible for intelligence units from the battalion level and up to the entire force.
 Due to the need for collecting combat intelligence and in maintaining observation networks, it is in the midst of expansion.

 Units

 The corps consists of the following units: